PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Evaluation

-We further investigate model preference across strategy types.
-Figure~\ref{fig:asr_model_heatmaps} presents a heatmap of strategy effectiveness across models, revealing both consistent and model-specific patterns.
+\textbf{Model Preferences over Different Strategy Types.} We next examine model preferences across different strategy types.
+Fig.~\ref{fig:asr_model_heatmaps} presents a heatmap of strategy effectiveness across models, revealing both consistent and model-specific patterns.
 For textual manipulation strategies, all models favor \textit{txt\_roleplay\_expert} and \textit{txt\_indirect\_request}, with average ASR of 49\% and 20\%, respectively.
-These tactics obscure malicious intent via natural, human-like phrasing, indicating that MLLMs may overly rely on surface-level intent recognition.
-In contrast, \textit{txt\_escape\_markdown} consistently performs poorly, suggesting that format-based defenses are effective against such inputs.
-Among visual manipulation strategies, \textit{img\_semantic\_conflict} yields the highest ASR (>40\%), revealing that semantic mismatch between image and text disrupts multimodal alignment.
+These tactics obscure malicious intent via human-like phrasing, indicating that MLLMs may overly rely on surface-level intent recognition.
+In contrast, \textit{txt\_escape\_markdown} consistently performs poorly, suggesting that MLLMs’ inherent safety mechanisms are effective against such inputs.
+Among visual manipulation strategies, \textit{img\_semantic\_conflict} yields the highest ASR ($>$40\%), revealing that semantic mismatch between image and text disrupts multimodal alignment.
 Visual obfuscation techniques, such as emoji-embedded or stylized harmful text, also enhance jailbreak success, showing the effectiveness of visually deceptive cues.
 However, image-based strategies are not universally beneficial.
 For example, in closed-source models like GPT-4o, GPT-4.1, and Gemini, purely textual prompts already achieve an average ASR of 17.2\%.
 For prompt amplification strategies, models show strong preference for \textit{Authority Endorsement}, \textit{Expert Endorsement}, and \textit{Alliance Building}, which leverage credible rhetorical framing to bypass ethical safeguards.
 Structurally similar models (e.g., LLaVA-v1.5 and LLaVA-v1.6, GPT-4o and GPT-4.1) exhibit aligned preferences, likely due to shared architectural backbones or alignment schemes.

+\textbf{Attack Performance under Existing Defense Mechanisms.} We further evaluate the attack performance of PolyJailbreak against three open-source jailbreak defense methods, and the results are shown in Table~\ref{tab:defense_eval}.
+These defenses include one text-based approach SmoothLLM~\cite{SmoothLLM} and two methods, AdaShield~\cite{AdaShield} and ECSO~\cite{ECSO}, that are specifically designed to mitigate multimodal attacks.